top of page

 Overview

-This project was Honored with The AIA Design Award, the highest State AIA Honor, by an out-of-state jury.
-"For such a utilitarian everyday structure which is typically so mundane. it is rare that one rises to the level of civic prominence like this one does.
+This project has been recognized with numerous accolades, most notably the AIA Design Award.
+The jury’s commendation highlighted the project’s exceptional achievement: “For such a utilitarian, everyday structure, typically so mundane, it is rare that one rises to the level of civic prominence like this one does.
 The typically banal garage typology rises to the level of ephemeral experience.
 The jury appreciated the dappled quality of light and the experience of the user from both interior and exterior.
-The detailing of the polycarbonate panels is refined and elegant, it enlivens the street."
-[AIA Jury Comments]
+The detailing of the polycarbonate panels is refined and elegant; it enlivens the street.”

 bottom of page